Catnip Effects For Your Cat If You Give Them Intensively

-Since cats do respond to Catnip, again and again, the herb can be a strong training aid.
+Since cats respond to Catnip, the herb can be a strong training aid again and again.

 Want to keep Kitty from clawed Furniture?
 Rubbing the post scratched with Catnip to make it more interesting.
 Buying a new cat bed?
 Sprinkle a little herb on the pillow of Kitty to make it more attractive to your kitten friend.